Nisei (The X-Files): Plot

 In Knoxville, Tennessee, a mysterious train car is left in a rail yard.
 After dark, a group of Japanese scientists enter the car and conduct an autopsy on an alien body.
 The scene is recorded and transmitted via satellite.
 Suddenly, a strike team storms the car and kills the scientists, taking the alien corpse away in a body bag.
 Fox Mulder (David Duchovny) purchases an edited video of the autopsy.
 He believes the tape is authentic, but Dana Scully (Gillian Anderson) is skeptical.

 When the agents go to Allentown, Pennsylvania, to track down the distributor of the tape, they find him murdered.
 At the scene, they pursue and capture a Japanese man, Kazuo Sakurai, who is identified as a high-ranking diplomat.
 Walter Skinner appears and orders Sakurai released.
-Before doing so, Mulder searches his briefcase (which he did not turn in to the authorities) and finds both a list of Mutual UFO Network members and satellite images of a ship.
+Before doing so, Mulder searches his briefcase (which he did not turn over to the authorities) and finds both a list of Mutual UFO Network (MUFON) members and satellite images of a ship.
 The Lone Gunmen identify the ship as the Talapus, a salvage vessel docked in Newport News, Virginia.
 Meanwhile, Sakurai is killed by an assassin called the Red-Haired Man.

 Scully investigates the MUFON group, discovering several women who claim to recognize her from her abduction experience.
-They have similar implants to Scully's, and inform her that they are all dying of cancer.
+They have similar implants to Scully's and inform her that they are all dying of cancer.
 Meanwhile, Mulder goes to the Newport News shipyard and searches the Talapus.
 Armed men arrive and scour the ship, but Mulder manages to escape.
 That night, he discovers a warehouse where a craft is being fumigated by a hazmat team.
 Mulder believes the craft to be of alien origin, recovered by the Talapus.